 The Program will be administered by the FRB Boston, which has established the Main Street SPV to purchase loan participations from Eligible Lenders in any of the twelve Federal Reserve districts.
-Further detail regarding how the Program will be operationalized will be made available in the future.

 L.2.
 What information will the Federal Reserve disclose regarding the Main Street facilities?